larry-a4/go-empyrean/README.md

 #### Shyft BlockExplorer API

+Database queries used by the block explorer api are stored in ethdb/pg_table_schema.go.

-In order to store the block explorer database, a custom folder was created `./shyft_schema` that contains all the necessary functions to read and write to the explorer database.
+In order to store the block explorer database, a custom folder was created `/ethdb/shyft_schema` that contains all the necessary functions to read and write to the explorer database.

 The main functions exist in `./core/shyft_database_util.go` and `./core/shyft_get_utils.go`